Research

 Thematic Investigation of Employee Engagement Experiences: Predictions for Effective Departmental Performance Management

 Non-academic staff represent a substantial portion of higher education institution (HEI) workforces yet remain consistently excluded from empirical research on employee engagement and performance management.
-This qualitative study investigated whether refining a performance management tool to the department level could improve non-academic staff engagement with the tool and its feasibility for achieving the department's strategic plan.
+This qualitative study investigated whether refining a performance management tool to the department level could improve non-academic staff engagement with the tool and the tool’s feasibility for achieving the department’s strategic plan.
 Semi-structured interviews were conducted with five HEI library assistants at a large Midwestern research university.
+Contrary to both hypotheses, participants did not generally predict greater engagement with the proposed department-scoped tool nor improved feasibility for achieving the department’s strategic plan.

-A supplemental theme, "Performance Management Credibility Breakdown," emerged across all five participants and comprised 65.4% of all thematically coded segments, suggesting that participants' skepticism stemmed from widespread distrust in the current institution-wide performance management tool.
-Participants expressed strong interest in role-specific, staff-developed goal frameworks and shorter assessment intervals as conditions for credibility.
-These findings suggest that performance management credibility is a necessary component for any structural refinement meant to meaningfully improve non-academic staff engagement in HEI settings.
+The central finding was an emergent theme, “Performance Management Credibility Breakdown,” which comprised 65.4% of all thematically coded segments across all five participants, indicating that skepticism toward the proposed tool stemmed from widespread distrust in the current institution-wide performance management tool rather than direct opposition to the department-scoped tool.
+Participants expressed strong interest in role-specific, staff-developed goal frameworks and shorter assessment intervals as conditions to earn the credibility needed for a department-scoped tool.
+These findings suggest that performance management credibility is a necessary prerequisite for any structural refinement meant to meaningfully improve non-academic staff engagement in HEI settings.

 More research coming soon.